 A group led by Ross Baird and Bob Pattillo launched Village Capital in 2009 as a radical experiment to democratize entrepreneurship.
 As we celebrate our 10th anniversary in 2019-2020, we’re reflecting on the growth of that movement, what we stand for, and where we're headed in the next ten years.

-Village Capital launches as a pilot of First Light Ventures and impact investing pioneer Gray Ghost Ventures
+Village Capital launches as a pilot of First Light Ventures, an affiliate of impact investing pioneer Gray Matters Capital.

 Village Capital runs its first accelerator in New Orleans, with the IDEA Village.
 Kickboard CEO Jen Medbery becomes the first peer-selected entrepreneur.

 The first peer-selected company outside the US, Under the Mango Tree, helps revive India’s declining honeybee population by selling fair trade honey.

 Village Capital begins to pilot worldwide, with investment programs in China, Brazil, and East Africa.
 Village Capital also launches its first formal fund with Victoria Fram as co-founder.